mishbah/Diving-into-ES2015/README.md

 It's worth mentioning that Babel is not the only tool available to handle the transpiling of ES2015 code to ES5.
-[Traceur](https://github.com/google/traceur-compiler) is another good choice that is made by Google.
+[Traceur](https://github.com/google/traceur-compiler) is another good choice that is made by Google. [rollup.js](http://rollupjs.org/) is also a good choice.
 We're going to use Babel here because it is widely adopted and familiar to a lot of people.

 ## Next Lesson